 Apart from a boulder covered by a tree (see the photos above and below I took on a recent visit) in the backyard of a house (the precise location is oddly incorrect on both Google and Bing maps - the correct location is here), there is little marking the place: the site of riots; the murder of one of the wells discoverers; and the fuel that to this day powers a large portion of US and global electricity generation as well as cooking stoves, home heating, and a large part of the future of transportation.

 (click photo to enlarge)

 Below the fold is a detailed recounting of the discovery, published in a 1936 edition of Sun Oil Company's 'Our Oil'.
-Sun Oil Company later became Sunoco Inc. The article below was written by Michael Haymaker, 90 years old in 1936.
+Sun Oil Company later became Sunoco Inc. The article below (after the "read more" link) was written by Michael Haymaker, then 90 years old in 1936.

 Murrysville is Location of Famed Well

 by Michael Haymaker, Sun Oil Company's 'Our Oil', 1936*

 It all began in 1876 while my brother, Obe, and I were drilling an oil well on contract for Colonel Painter, Dan Shupe, and Jim Wade.
 They knew oil, having grown up around it.
 The drilling was in Clarion County, Western Pennsylvania.

 It took a long time to drill a hole in the ground in those days.
 Tools were crude.
 Steel was not as good as it is today.
 We did not have power like today.

 One day I told Colonel Painter that I was sure there was oil at Murrysville, Westmoreland County, not so far away.
 I was raised in that section and knew all the people for miles around.
 Gas was seeping from the ground in many places, which I considered a sure sign of oil.
 I told the Colonel that the gas was coming out so strong all along Turtle Creek that Josh Cooper was using it to boil his maple sugar.